Johannakronqvist/johannakronqvist/README.md

 ### Hi there 👋

 I am Johanna, a frontend developer and UX/UI designer, my focus is to design and develop clean, accessible, and beautiful applications.
-I am used to working with technologies like JavaScript, HTML, CSS, React and Flutter, and UX tools like Figma ans Adobe XD.
+I am used to working with technologies like JavaScript, HTML, CSS, React and Flutter, and UX tools like Figma and Adobe XD.

 [Visit my portfolio](https://johannakronqvist.com/):computer: